donmccurdy/glTF-Transform-View/README.md

 **Legend:**

-- ✅  Renders and updates.
+- ✅&nbsp;&nbsp;Renders and updates
-- 🚧  Static render, no updates.
+- 🚧&nbsp;&nbsp;Static render, no updates
-- ❌  Not rendered.
+- ❌&nbsp;&nbsp;Not rendered

 ## Bugs / Limitations / To Do